min2ha/ukwa-site/content/target/59970/index.en.md

   "subject": "Brexit"
 }

-# House of Lords European Union Committee: Brexit: deal or no deal

 The European Union Committee outlines the potential impact on the UK of leaving the EU without a deal, and examines the feasibility of a transition period immediately post-Brexit.